 - 4.8.1.
-The Sioux Falls Police Department recognizes that undercover operations necessitate a unique response to incidents involving the response to resistance. - 4.8.2.
-While no policy can anticipate every potential circumstance, certain facts are inherent to the covert law enforcement officer. - 4.8.2.1.
+Once the subject's active resistance has ceased and control has been gained an officer is no longer authorized to use force.
+Officers should immediately provide any necessary medical assistance to the subject to the degree to which they are trained and provide for emergency medical response where needed. - 4.9.
+Use of Firearms / Response to Resistance and the Undercover Officer: The Sioux Falls Police Department recognizes that undercover operations necessitate a unique response to incidents involving the response to resistance. - 4.9.1.
+While no policy can anticipate every potential circumstance, certain facts are inherent to the covert law enforcement officer. - 4.9.1.1.
 Undercover officers are not readily identifiable as a police officer.
-The assailant is not concerned with arrest and even if the undercover officers identifies themselves as a police officer the suspect will not believe them or will be unable to intelligently process the verbal identification. - 4.8.2.2.
-The undercover officer is not equipped with the same defensive weapons as their overt counterpart. - 4.8.2.3.
-Attacks upon an undercover officer may be sudden and very violent with no opportunity for response to resistance options. - 4.8.3.
+The assailant is not concerned with arrest and even if the undercover officers identifies themselves as a police officer the suspect will not believe them or will be unable to intelligently process the verbal identification. - 4.9.1.2.
+The undercover officer is not equipped with the same defensive weapons as their overt counterpart. - 4.9.1.3.
+Attacks upon an undercover officer may be sudden and very violent with no opportunity for response to resistance options.

+- 4.9.2.
 All Sioux Falls Police Department officers are authorized to use any reasonable response to resistance options, any reasonable alternative weapon(s) or reasonable means justified by the immediate threat presented to the officer.
-Use of such alternative force or alternative weapon that has not been specifically approved for use by the Department will be reviewed as any other response to resistance incident. - 4.8.4.
-The Sioux Falls Police Department recognizes that the use of the department standard firearm may not be suitable for some undercover operations.
+Use of such alternative force or alternative weapon that has not been specifically approved for use by the Department will be reviewed as any other response to resistance incident. - 4.9.3.
+Firearms and the Undercover Officer: The Sioux Falls Police Department recognizes that the use of the department standard firearm may not be suitable for some undercover operations.
 The undercover officer is therefore authorized to carry an alternative firearm with the approval of his/her immediate supervisor and the Chief of Police.
 Said firearm must be authorized by the department armorer.
 The undercover officer must qualify with said firearm.

-4.9.
+4.10.
 Duty of Care

-- 4.9.1.
+- 4.10.1.
 Officers have an affirmative duty to care for persons in their custody.
 Officers and supervisors are responsible for providing or obtaining appropriate medical attention to any person in their custody who is injured or complains of injury.
 This pertains whether the injuries preceded custody, occurred during apprehension, or were sustained during custody.
-Additionally, officers have an affirmative duty to provide or obtain medical attention for members of the public who are injured as a result of police involved actions. - 4.9.2.
+Additionally, officers have an affirmative duty to provide or obtain medical attention for members of the public who are injured as a result of police involved actions. - 4.10.2.
 Officers restraining a subject shall be cognizant of and avoid positional asphyxia.
 This agency prohibits pro-longed, face-down prone restraint of persons.
 All officers shall have a duty to intervene when they observe someone who is suffering from or has the potential to suffer from positional asphyxia

-4.10.
+4.11.
 Reporting Response to Resistance

-- 4.10.1.
+- 4.11.1.
 Police officers are given the authority to use force to overcome a subject's resistance to the officer's order to comply, effect arrest, defend against assault, and prohibit flight.
-It is incumbent that officers be held accountable to safeguard the rights of members of the public. - 4.10.2.
+It is incumbent that officers be held accountable to safeguard the rights of members of the public. - 4.11.2.
 This policy mandates that members of the department accurately, completely, and in a timely manner, report responses to resistance per Section #600, Policy #602 Reporting Requirements.